wbsoft/parce/docs/source/deflanguage.rst

     .. autofunction:: parce.ifarg
         :noindex:

-There are two helper functions that create a target lexicon using an
+There are three helper functions that create a target lexicon using an
 argument:

     .. autofunction:: parce.withgroup